Aliza Ayaz

 Aliza Ayaz is an international climate activist, business and sustainability consultant and a United Nations Goodwill Ambassador.
 She jointly won the United Kingdom Youth Outstanding Commitment to Sustainability Award at University College London (UCL), and has spoken at United Nations, London International Model United Nations, and UK Parliamentary events.
 She is a member of the National Youth Council Pakistan.
-She is known for setting up the Climate Action Society at UCL which helped inspire UK-wide youth action against climate change, leading to the climate emergency declaration at the UK Parliament.
+She is known for setting up the Climate Action Society at University College London which helped inspire UK-wide youth action against climate change, leading to the climate emergency declaration at the UK Parliament.
 In October 2020 she was appointed as the United Nations youth ambassador for Sustainable Development Goal 13 (SDG13), the first Pakistani student to have received this honour.

 Early life and education

 Ayaz was born in Dubai in the United Arab Emirates, and has lived most of her life around the Middle East.
 Before moving to London, she studied at Karachi Grammar School and Dubai British School.

 She studied at University College London for her bachelor's degree followed by an MSc in infectious disease epidemiology.